luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 # VAST-TOOLS

+##

+VAST-tools output = any splicing changes OVER TIME. i.e not just retained introns Focus is how splicing patterns changed over time (Day 0; Day 7; Day 14 & Day 21) in the CTRL & VCP groups.
+Rather than directly compare splicing differences at each stage between CTRL & VCP, I compared the groups of genes at each stage which were exhibiting changes in splicing over time in control group versus VCP group.
+Most changes in IR in CTRL occurred at day 14 whilst in VCP the same events were occurring at day 7, premature IR/splicing in VCP mutants.

 There are 4 steps:
 1. Alignment (this is redone in VAST-TOOLS using bowtie - needs loading)
 2. Combine outputs into 1 summary table